 In-detail controlling

-Configuring the control measures as an inner element, with actions as inner elements of the control measures, allows the user to create both generic measures and specific actions directly within the context of a risk.
-In this setup, the control measures and actions are linked to an object, though this can be any type of element to which the risk is assigned.
+Configuring the Control measures as an inner element, with Action as inner elements of the Control measure, allows the user to create both generic measures and specific actions directly within the context of a risk.
+In this setup, Control measure and Action are linked to an Object, though this can be any type of element to which the Risk is assigned.

-TIP: If there is a relation from a risk to an object (or another type of element that is also related to your control measures and/or actions), consider configuring a circular dependency criterion on the relation between the control measures/actions and the object type element.
+TIP: If there is a relation from a Risk to an Object (or another type of element that is also related to your control measures and/or actions), consider configuring a circular dependency criterion on the relation between the Control measure/Action and the Object type element.
 This ensures that only the objects related to the risk can be selected for the control measures/actions.

 The model pattern can be simplified based on the project’s needs.
 For example, if detailed control measures and actions are not required, actions can be omitted, and control measures can serve as the central element for managing the risk.
 It may also be worth considering moving the deadline from the actions to the control measures.